endoflife-date/endoflife.date/products/oracle-apex.md

     releaseDate: 2016-12-21
     eol: 2021-12-01
     link: https://blogs.oracle.com/apex/post/oracle-announces-oracle-application-express-51
 ---

-> Oracle APEX is the world's most popular enterprise low-code application platform that enables you to build scalable, secure web and mobile apps, with world-class features, that can be deployed anywhere – cloud or on premises.
+> Oracle Application Express (also known as APEX) is an enterprise low-code application
+> development platform from Oracle Corporation.
+APEX is used for developing and deploying cloud
+>, mobile and desktop applications.
+The platform is a web - based integrated development
+> environment (IDE) with a range of features including wizards, drag-and-drop layout and property
+> editors to simplify the process of building applications and pages.

-According to the [Roadmap](https://apex.oracle.com/sod) there are two major release per year.
-Patches are not delivered as patch releases, instead Oracle provides [Patch Set Bundles](https://www.oracle.com/tools/downloads/apex-downloads/) that can be applied to the current release.
+According to the [Roadmap](https://apex.oracle.com/sod), there are two major releases per year.
+Patches are not delivered as patch releases; instead, Oracle provides [Patch Set Bundles](https://www.oracle.com/tools/downloads/apex-downloads/) that can be applied to the current release.

 The version and patch policy can be found from these resources: